IJCAI2018-GIGL/ijcai2018-gigl-supplemental/README.md

 # Supplemental Material for IJCAI submission of GIGL paper

-Containing 4 examples, Monster, Quiz, LSystemTree and Dungeon_BSP.
+Containing 3 examples, Monster, LSystemTree and Dungeon_BSP.
 In each example:

 1. *.xc is the source file in GIGL
 2. *.generated.h is the C++ file that is translated from GIGL using an automated translator